johnknoop/TinyDancer/README.md

 If you need to use information from your messages as part of your service resolution, a `Message` is added to your `IServiceCollection` before the handler is called, and can be used like this:

-Any errors occuring during dependency resolution, for example if a required service isn't registered, can be caught using `OnDependencyResolutionException`.

 ```csharp
 services.AddScoped<IRepository<Animal>>(provider =>
 {